leschtz/devops-journey/README.md

 Something I have not yet decided, is what services I am going to learn.
 Important to me is, that I don't have to pay money, therefor my learning experience is limited by AWS Free Tier.
 However, with EC2 Instances, Databases and Lambda services, many things are provided to learn.

 ### CI/CD
-For pipelines, I have read about Github Actions, Gitlab CI, Jenkins (which I am familiar with already), Azure DevOps, Argus CI, Keptn and more.
+For pipelines, I have read about Github Actions, Gitlab CI, Jenkins (which I am familiar with already), Azure DevOps, ArgoCD, Keptn and more.
 Here I will focus on Github Actions, as it integrates well with the repository and it enables me to deploy my own runners.

 ### Kubernetes
 Kubernetes is a tool I do not fully understand yet.
 What I have grasped so far is, that there is `k8s`, which seems to be standard and a fully-fledged solution. `Helm` is a tool to control and manage Kubernetes Clusters.
 For learning purpose, I will try to setup a cluster with `k3s`, which is a Kubernetes distribution, suited for a lower footprint.